-- Fixing mower sputtering caused by the presence of water in the fuel tank
+Fix the mower sputtering due to the presence of water in the fuel tank

 If there’s moisture in your gasoline cylinder, you’ll want to empty the tank and fill it up with a fresh batch of gasoline that can support proper ignition.
-If the moisture presence in the gas tank was being caused by a faulty gas cap, you should also consider replacing the cap with a new one as well.
-This will prevent vapor lock inside the fuel cylinder in future.
+If a faulty gas cap caused the moisture present in the gas tank, you should also consider replacing the cap with a new one as well.
+This will prevent vapor lock inside the fuel cylinder in the future.

 If there’s excessive grass caked on your mower’s cutting deck, consider using a paint scraper to scrape off the caked grass clippings, consequently resolving your mower sputtering issues.

-- Fixing mower sputtering caused by use of old or low-quality fuel
+Fix mower sputtering caused by the use of old or low-quality fuel

 If old, low-quality gasoline is the problem, consider emptying your fuel tank and investing in pure gasoline that’s free of ethanol; for cleaner combustion that doesn’t lead to lawn mower sputtering.

 A normally functioning lawn mower should be able to run flawlessly until you’re done with your landscaping work.
-Therefore, a lawn mower that sputters and dies out is usually a surefire sign of engine failure.
-This is because the mower’s engine is dependent on the proper functioning of several different components and ingredients, such as the damage or deficiency of one of them can result in engine failure, leading to sputtering.
+Therefore, a lawn mower sputters and dies out is usually a surefire sign of engine failure.
+This is because the mower’s engine depends on the proper functioning of several different components and ingredients, such damage or deficiency of one of them can result in engine failure, leading to sputtering.
 To correct this complex issue, you should have a mower repair professional examine your mower’s engine and undertake the necessary repairs.

 - Remove the belt guard by lowering the deck to the smallest setting.